Legislation

 Regulated Health Professions Act (RHPA), 1991

-• The RHPA also includes a procedural code, which sets common rules of procedure for the College of Respiratory Therapists of Ontario and all the 21 health regulatory Colleges.
+• The RHPA also includes a procedural code, which sets common rules of procedure for the health regulatory Colleges.

 Respiratory Therapy Act (RTA) 1991